 Step 8: Accept the license agreement by checking the box titled I accept the license terms.
-Click Next button.
+Click the Next button.

 Step 9: When you see “Which type of installation do you want?” click the second option titled Custom: Install Windows only (advanced) to continue.

 Step 10: On the drive selection screen, you need to create a new partition for Windows 8.1 with at least 20 GB of space.
-We recommend you allocate at least 30 GB of space for Windows 8.1 drive to avoid running out of disk space in near future.
+We recommend you allocate at least 30 GB of space for Windows 8.1 drive to avoid running out of disk space in the near future.

 Select the unallocated space of your SSD, click New option, enter the size in MB and then apply button to create a new partition for Windows 8.1.
 Users who have connected two or more drives must carefully select the drive and create a new partition as formatting a drive will erase all data.

-Finally, select the newly created partition for Windows 8.1 and then click Next button to begin installing Windows 8.1.
+Finally, select the newly created partition for Windows 8.1 and then click the Next button to begin installing Windows 8.1.
 That’s it!
-From here on, you can follow the simple on-screen instructions or our instructions in our how to perform clean install of Windows 8.1 guide to complete the installation.
+From here on, you can follow the simple on-screen instructions or our instructions in our how to perform a clean install of Windows 8.1 guide to complete the installation.